schu4276/3601-lab2_client-server/LABTASKS.md

 :question: *6* What are the contents of the `client` folder?
 What is the purpose of each of the HTML files there?

 :question: *7* Describe what happens when you filter users by age in the client?

 * What information is read from the web page, and where is it read from?
 * What request is sent to the server?
 * What reply does the server send back to the client?
 How is that constructed?
 * What is received by the client, and how/where is it displayed?

 :question: *8* Where is the client-side JavaScript defined?
-Name the HTML file(s) that load and use is.
+Name the HTML file(s) that load and use it.